Page loading animation of 5 colorful dots playfully rotating positions

 NBC and Peacock will carry more than 270 hours of coverage from Milan, and Masters will be among the most visible names on the Nordic team when biathlon and cross-country events begin.

 If you're watching these Games with a child who has a physical disability, her races are the ones to find.
-Not because her story ends cleanly.
-It hasn't.
+Her story doesn't end cleanly.
 A full year of her career was just taken by something she couldn't train her way through.
-But she's back for the next chance.
+She's back for the next chance anyway.
 When you watch her race in March, you're watching proof that the story doesn't stop at the setback.
 For your family, that might be the most valuable thing you see at these Games.

 Topics Covered in this Article